majorgreys/schomburg-talk-nov2017/speaking.md

 ---
 title: "\"Harvard of the Poor\" as Racial Myth"
-subtitle: "Racial Inequality at City University of New York, 1960-1969"
+subtitle: "Racism and the City University of New York, 1960-1969"
 author: Tahir H. Butt
 institute: Graduate Center, CUNY
 date: November 2, 2017
 ---

-My talk tonight addresses the City University of New York in the 1960s.
-I will focus in particular on City College of New York, the oldest of the four-year municipal colleges and only a short walk from the Schomburg Library, where we are gathered tonight.
-I believe the case of City College and CUNY helps us grapple with the enduring legacy of Northern racism.

-Certainly, the image of City College as "Harvard of the Poor" has loomed large in its 170 years of existence.
-City College has from its beginning been associated with an egalitarian and democratic mission.
-In particular, it is well-known to have been tuition-free the city's fiscal crisis in the 70s.
-However, this history is incomplete.
-For fifty years before it was terminated, City College and the other municipal colleges--Hunter, Brooklyn, and Queens--enrolled a growing number of tuition-paying students, first in its in its less selective evening sessions, and later in community colleges.
-Indeed, admission to the tuition-free day session at City College prior to 1969 was as selective as those at Harvard or Columbia.

-Tonight, I want to address how the image of the "Harvard of the Poor" served as a racial myth in postwar New York.
-As racial conflict sharpened around education inequalities the meritocratic ideals of City College were used by policy makers and defenders of the status quo to justify why the college had and could remain predominantly white.
+From its founding in the 19th century, City College has been associated with an egalitarian and democratic mission.
+That mission was best reflected in its reputation as the "Harvard of the Poor".
+And, central to that mission was the fact that New York City's municipal colleges had maintained a policy of free tuition for over 150 years until the fiscal crisis that crippled the city in the 1970s.
+However, for fifty years before the policy was finally terminated, City College enrolled a growing number of tuition-paying students.
+As tuition-free education became a privilege for the few, admission requirements become more selective.
+Therefore, by the 1960s, the "Harvard of the Poor" had become more myth than mission.

+This myth took on a racial dimension because of the shifts in the city's demographics after the Second World War.
+As a million white residents migrated out and as many black Southerners along with Puerto Ricans migrated in, the city's public schools were transformed.
+But the admission policies of the municipal colleges effectively excluded these two social groups.
+In the context of sharpening racial conflict, particularly around segregated education, the absence of black students from the City University of New York became a cause for concern, among the social groups excluded as well as university administrators.
+However, rather than countenance even minor reforms, defenders of the status quo, both inside and outside the university, offered the mission and ideals of City College as justification for why the college had, and could, remain predominantly white.

 # Equality of opportunity at City College

 ![The Free Academy Building, pre-1890](assets/images/free-academy-1848.jpg)

 City College of New York is 170 years old today.
 It's predecessor, the Free Academy, was created in 1847, by a public referendum in which 85 percent of the city's voters approved the creation of a tax-supported public academy.
-The Free Academy, as stated in the original act, would be for "**the purpose of extending the benefits of education gratuitously to persons who have been pupils in the common schools**."
-Gratuitous was meant in the sense that it would be free of charge.
+The Free Academy, as stated in the original act, was created for "**the purpose of extending the benefits of education gratuitously to persons who have been pupils in the common schools**."
+Gratuitous, in this sense, was meant as free of charge.

 The President of the Board of Education at the time, who had proposed the Free Academy, famously proclaimed "**Open the doors to all--let the children of the rich and the poor take their seats together, and know of no distinction save that of industry, good conduct, and intellect**."
-In effect, City College, which would be the name given to the new academy in 1866 once it began granting bachelor degrees, was founded with the mission of equal opportunity.
-But, as this proclamation makes explicit, that mission would only extend to those students who could demonstrate certain traits, marking everyone else who did not qualify under this criteria as undeserving.
-For its first fifty years, when few aspired to higher education, the limits of opportunity at City College were not yet apparent.
+City College, which would be new name of the Free Academy once it began granting bachelor degrees in 1866, was founded with the mission of equal opportunity grounded in egalitarian and democratic ideals unique at that time.
+But, as this proclamation also made explicit, this mission would only extend to those students who could demonstrate qualification: equal opportunity, but for only those who deserved it.

-Compared to admissions based on social class or ability of a family to pay for college education, admission to City College seemed less susceptible to certain underlying social biases.
-But the ideal of meritocracy, central to the mission of the college, was deeply problematic.
-The meritocratic ideal assumed the college could narrowly define the "intellect" of individual students, initially based on entrance exams and later on high school grades.
-Based on a narrow construction of merit, the benefits of tuition-free education were bestowed upon those deemed deserving.
-Fundamentally, the ideal of meritocracy in admissions assumed a level playing field, where each individual has the same chance of success.
-But racism makes the playing field far from level
+For its first fifty years, when few aspired to education past primary education, the limits of opportunity at City College were not yet readily apparent.
+But, as demand grew, admission policies increasingly focused on individual merit in order to select only the best qualified.
+Based on a narrow construction of merit as high school grades and standardized test scores, allocating a scarce tuition-free education effectively became virtue of the system rather than a departure from its egalitarian and democratic mission.
+Fundamentally, the meritocracy that emerged in the twentieth century was legitimated as leveling the playing field since each individual would be admitted on their demonstrated intellectual ability rather than social traits.
+While color-blind by definition, meritocracy proved a racial myth since it was used to evade how racism continued to make the playing field far from level.

 # "Harvard of the Poor" as myth

 ![Special feature in New York Times on CUNY, 1965](assets/images/boroff-1965.jpg)

-The nickname "Harvard of the Poor" has been long associated with City College.
-The image **originated from policy changes starting in the 1920s**.
+The reputation of City College as the "Harvard of the Poor" **originated from policy changes starting in the 1920s**.
 In 1924, a required high school average was introduced for gaining admission to city college.
-This was necessary because the number of city students qualified for admission to City College and seeking higher education had increased.
+This was necessary because the number of city students qualified for admission to City College, and seeking higher education, had increased.
 Especially for the children of Jewish immigrants from Eastern Europe who arrived at the turn of the century, City College's meritocratic admission policies opened opportunity otherwise closed off by the discriminatory practices of employers and private colleges, like Columbia.